trueinteractions/tint2/README.md

 <h2>What is Tint?</h2>

-Tint is a slightly modified version of NodeJS, it allows you to go beyond the shell command of node and turns javascript based node applications into fully functional desktop applications.
+Tint is a slightly modified version of node.
+It allows you to go beyond the shell command of node and turns javascript based node applications into fully functional desktop applications.
 It's also backwards compatible with node 0.10.

 You can perform various things you'd never be able to do normally with node.
 For example: